barryclark/barryclark.co-jekyll-theme/about.md

 The best place to start is with [my free newsletter]({{ site.baseurl }}/newsletter) where I deliver articles twice per month that will help you get hired as a web developer.

-## 6 Random Facts About Me

-1. I'm originally from Edinburgh, Scotland.
-2. I keep a running list of [things I want to do before I die]({{ site.baseurl }}/bucket-list).
-3. I used to be a Professional Poker Player and once turned a single $10 deposit into $100,000.
-4. I occasionally write for [Smashing Magazine](http://www.smashingmagazine.com).
-5. I designed and programmed a number of the gunfights and car chases in the world record breaking video-game, Grand Theft Auto 4.
-6. I organize [Tech For Good NYC Meetup](http://www.meetup.com/Tech-For-Good-NYC/)—come join!

 ## Recent Projects

 [**Jekyll Now**](http://github.com/barryclark/jekyll-now)